By Scott Trout, Executive Vice President and Chief Operating Officer

 In today’s eldercare, alcohol and drug abuse is a somewhat hidden problem, as many caregivers and medical professionals fail to recognize the symptoms.
 Memory problems, confusion, dizziness, an unsteady gate, tremors and other symptoms of alcohol or drug abuse are frequently misdiagnosed as signs of dementia or other age-related issues.
 As a result, many of the older adults who need help with substance abuse do not receive the advice and treatment they need.

 One of the major issues facing older adults with drug and/or alcohol addiction is the litany of health issues that can complicate the abuse and make intervention more difficult.
 This can include diabetes, high blood pressure, psychological problems, reduced organ function and a host of other factors.
 The problem is that when you combine these health conditions with an active addiction, it makes treating that individual a complicated and risky venture.
-Depending on the level of physical dependence, some addiction facilities won’t even accept older adults due to the complexities involved in detox and treatment.
+Depending on the level of physical dependence, some addiction facilities won’t even accept older adults due to the complexities involved in drug and alcohol detox and treatment.

 The Enterhealth Tailored Approach